apache/skywalking-go/docs/en/advanced-features/grpc-tls.md

 Transport Layer Security (TLS) is a very common security way when transport data through Internet.
 In some use cases, end users report the background:

-> Target(under monitoring) applications are in a region, which also named VPC, at the same time, the SkyWalking backend is in another region (VPC).
->
-> Because of that, security requirement is very obvious.

 ## Creating SSL/TLS Certificates

 The first step is to generate certificates and key files for encrypting communication.
 This is